A New f(R) Model in the Light of Local Gravity Test and Late-time Cosmology: Introduction

-In Ref.\cite{Dutta:2016ukw}, a detailed study of local gravity tests and fixed-point analysis is done for an arctan model proposed in\cite{Kruglov:2013qaa}.
-It turns out that this simple arctam model is ruled out by fifth-force constraint.
-In this work, we propose a new Arcta model of $f(R)$ gravity extending the model in\cite{Kruglov:2013qaa}.
+In \cite{Dutta:2016ukw}, a detailed study of local gravity tests and fixed-point analysis is done for an Arctan model proposed in\cite{Kruglov:2013qaa}.
+It turns out that this simple Arctan model is ruled out by fifth-force constraint.
+In this work, we propose a new Arctan model of $f(R)$ gravity extending the model in\cite{Kruglov:2013qaa}.
 We check the viability of the model through local gravity test.
-In addition to this, we also carry out dynamical system analysis and find the fixed points, for this model following the line of Ref.\cite{Amendola:2006we}.
-Cosmological evolution with this model is also presented by solving FRW equations numerically as described in \cite{Jaime:2012gc}.
-The distance modulus calculated in this model is fitted with the supernova data for certain parameters.
+In addition to this, we also carry out dynamical system analysis and find the fixed points for this model, following the line of \cite{Amendola:2006we}.
+Through the fixed point analysis, we show that our model and Hu-Sawicki model \cite{Hu:2007nk} belong to two different class of models.
+Cosmological evolution using this model is also presented by solving FRW equations numerically as described in \cite{Jaime:2012gc}.
+The distance modulus calculated in this model is fitted with the supernova data given by \cite{Amanullah:2010vv} for certain parameters.
+We investigate distinguishability of new $f(R)$ model from $\Lambda$CDM model using $Omh^2(z_i,z_j)$ diagnostic.
+We also find the best parameter values for the model by carrying out the $\chi^2$ test of $Omh^2$ using Baryon Acoustic Oscillations data.

 This paper progresses as follows.
-Sec.~\ref{sec:newarctan} gives the general idea of the modified ArcTan model and de Sitter points are obtained in Sec.~\ref{subsec:desitter}.
-Sec.~\ref{FPA} discusses the fixed points of the model and their stability.
-The fifth-force test and its result is explained in Sec.~\ref{sec:fifthforce}.
+In the next section, we give a general idea of the modified Arctan model.
+The de Sitter points are obtained in Sec.~\ref{subsec:desitter} and Sec.~\ref{FPA} discusses the fixed points of the model and their stability.
+The fifth-force test and its result are explained in Sec.~\ref{sec:fifthforce}.
 The investigation of curvature singularity is carried out in Sec.~\ref{sec:cursingularity}.
-Sec.~\ref{sec:cosmoevol} presents cosmological evolution and behaviour of density parameters and equation of state with the given modified ArcTan model.
-The luminosity distance and distance modulus in this model along with the Union 2 compilation of supernova data\cite{Amanullah:2010vv} is given in Sec.~\ref{sec:lddm}.
+Sec.~\ref{sec:cosmoevol} presents cosmological evolution and behavior of density parameters and equation of state with the given modified Arctan model.
+The luminosity distance and distance modulus in this model along with the Union 2 compilation of supernova data is given in Sec.~\ref{sec:lddm}.
+The $Omh^2$ Diagnostic of the $f(R)$ model is carried out in Sec.~\ref{sec:omh2}.
 Finally, conclusions are discussed in Sec.~\ref{sec:conclusion}.